nojronatron/java-code-challenges/docs/readme-graphs.md

 - Edges can have value.
 - Call the Edge Value 'Weight'.
 - The weight is abstract, and depends on the implementation.
-For example, the cost to travel an Edge between Vertices could be time, money, or fuel.
+- For example, the cost to travel an Edge between Vertices could be time, money, fuel, or some other resource.

 Weighted Matrix

 - An Adjacency Matrix that uses Edge Weights to identify relationships between Vertices.
 - A '0' represents "no Edge between these Vertices".
+- Any other value represents the "weight of the Edge between these vertices".

 Weighted Adjacency List

 - An Adjacency List that records the Vertex value, as well as the Edge Weight in each Bucket Node.
-- For example, if Node "A" has 2 Edges, one each to "B" and "C".
-The Bucket would then look like: `[A] :[B,4] -> [C,5] -> null`
+- For example, if Node "A" has 2 Edges, one each to "B (weight: 4)" and "C (weight: 5)" the Bucket would then look like: `[A] :[B,4] -> [C,5] -> null`

 ## Purpose